Live Streaming Esports

 Your play by play announcers will, of course, have microphones for capturing their performances.
 Microphones are generally used with XLR connections that can be connected to a USB audio interface.
 A standard USB audio interface can mix together multiple XLR microphones and connect to your production PC with a simple USB cable.
 The play by play announcers will also be captured via video using a camera connected to your system.
 In the diagram above, you can see the system has added multiple NDI capable PTZOptics cameras and the audio system for the play by play announcers.
 NDI cameras can output video directly to your computer without the need of a capture card.
 PTZOptics NDI cameras also feature PoE (Power over Ethernet) capabilities which allow teams to connect a single ethernet cable to power the camera, control the camera, and connect to their software for video.

 Another IP connected device that gives students an important role in the production is an IP joystick.
 In this example, there is a PTZOptics IP joystick that is connected to the network which is able to operate the pan, tilt, and zoom operations of the PTZOptics 20X NDI cameras.
 Both the joystick and the camera can be powered over Ethernet assuming you are using a power over ethernet capable network switch.
 The IP joystick uses the PTZOptics camera’s static IP address to communicate.
-Unlike the Esports computers that use DHCP to ge their IP addresses, devices like PTZ cameras usually keep static IP addresses.
+Unlike the Esports computers that use DHCP to get their IP addresses, devices like PTZ cameras usually keep static IP addresses.
 You can of course control PTZOptics cameras directly inside software like Wirecast or OBS but a dedicated joystick controller can make your production easier to manage so that your student producer can focus on the production.

 So that’s the basics of a simple 3 on 3 Esports tournament local area network with a broadcast setup for two play by play announcers.
-In the next chapter, you can dig in deeper and understand what it really takes to pull of an Esports tournament live stream like this.